vfreex/dockernet/README.md

 Set a static IP address
 -----------------------
-Usually, you should clear all IP addresse associated with that interface in advance:
+Usually, you may want to clear all IP addresses associated with that interface:

 ```bash
 dockernet <container> clearip <interface>
 ```

 Then, add an IP address.
 You should specify an IP address in [CIDR notation][]. `<default gateway>` is optional.
+If not specified, no default route will be configured.

 ```bash
 dockernet <container> addip <interface> <CIDR> [<default gateway>]